WPMedia/feed-components/utils/prop-types/README.md

 # Feeds Prop Types

-Fusion allows features to define custom fields to configure the feature.
-With outbound feeds, many of these custom fields are the same.
-This package stores shared custom field PropType information to use in features.
+Fusion allows features to define custom fields used configure the feature.
+Many of the outbound feeds share custom fields.
+This package stores shared custom fields PropType information to use in features.

 ## Usage

-### Adding a PropType
+Fusion custom fields are defined as React PropTypes.

+### `propType` definitions

-Fusion PropTypes are the same as React proptypes, but they extend them with a `tag` function to add metadat to the custom field.
+Fusion `propTypes` are the same as React `propTypes`, but they are extended with a `tag` function to add metadata to the custom field.
+See the [Fusion custom field docs](https://staging.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/api/feature-pack/components/custom-fields.md) for more detail.

-In `propInfo.js`, custom field props are separated by feed type.
+In `propInfo.js`, custom field props are grouped by feed type.
 If you wanted to add a shared RSS PropType, you would do the following:

 ```js
 const propInfo = {